kobigurk/kobigurk-site/_posts/2021-10-31-random-oracles.md

 comments: true
 ---

+This article describes the role and sources of randomness in cryptographic protocols

 The post is co-authored with [Tom](https://twitter.com/tomwaltonpocock){:target="_blank"}.

 Background
 ==========

-This article describes the role and sources of randomness in cryptographic protocols.
-It is a little-understood area by newcomers to the discipline.

 Randomness is ubiquitous across the cryptography underpinning blockchain infrastructures — in the Merkle trees securing state, in the random-selection mechanism in proof of work, in the selection of committees in proof of stake, and in the zero knowledge proofs underpinning both scaling and privacy.